tcpalmer/nina-scheduler/sequencer/index.md

   * Park mount
   * Disconnect Equipment

-## Instruction Interface
+## Instruction User Interface

 {: .note}
-The display is somewhat primitive at this point but will improve over time.
+The instruction UI is somewhat primitive at this point but will improve over time.

-The instruction interface includes the following elements:
-* Name of the project/target currently active.
-* The coordinates of that target.
-* The time at which imaging on this target will end (and therefore the time the planner will be called again).
-* The standard NINA altitude chart for the target at the present time.
+The Target Scheduler Container interface in the advanced sequencer is similar to the core Deep Sky Object Instruction Set container - the main difference being that the target coordinates and altitude chart will update dynamically as the [Planning Engine](../concepts.html#planning-engine) returns new targets.

 Before imaging begins, these elements will be empty.
-When the instruction starts, the [Planning Engine](../concepts.html#planning-engine) will be called and (if a target was selected), the elements will update.
-In addition, the area below the chart will have an expandable panel detailing the individual NINA instructions executed to implement the plan.
-Each time the Planning Engine returns a new target to image, a new expandable item will be added.
-These will be retained for viewing until the sequence is reset.
-They are not saved when you save a sequence file.
+When the instruction starts, the Planning Engine will be called and (if a target was selected), the elements will update to reflect that target.

+In addition, the area below the chart will have a panel detailing the individual NINA instructions executed to implement the plan.
+Each time the Planning Engine returns a new target to image, a new expandable line will be added.
+This history will be retained for viewing until the sequence is reset.
+It is not saved when you save a sequence file.

 ## Advanced Usage